-When the automatic update is enabled, Keenetic will automatically perform the update without any notification, and this can happen at any time.
-Up to KeeneticOS 3.3, it is not possible to choose the time of the automatic update (determined by our server, also based on its workload).
-Usually, the frequency of auto-updates is about six times a year for the 'Official release' channel.
+When the automatic update is enabled, Keenetic will automatically perform the update without any notification, which can happen at any time.
+Up to KeeneticOS 3.3, it is impossible to choose the time of the automatic update (determined by our server, also based on its workload).
+Usually, auto-updates' frequency is about six times a year for the 'Official release' channel.
 More information can be found in the instructions KeeneticOS automatic updates.

 However, starting with KeeneticOS 3.3, we added the ability to set the schedule for automatic updates.
 In this case, an automatic update will take place within the specified period of time.

 NOTE: Important!
 Once the update is downloaded and installed, the device will automatically reboot.
 If important tasks are performed on Keenetic (or through it) and forced updating or accidental reboot is undesirable, disable the 'Automatic update' option and install the current version of KeeneticOS manually at your convenience.

 If the Keenetic application is enabled to receive push notifications when updating the version of KeeneticOS on the router, the mobile device will receive such notification.
 For example: